 We can use CAT scans and MRIs to show the activity of the brain, but that doesn’t prove that the mind arises in the brain.
 These are maps showing the terrain of the brain as a thought or emotion crosses it.
-Deepak Chopra says in his book Life After Death “They don’t prove that the brain IS the mind any more than a footprint in the sand is the same as the foot.
+Deepak Chopra says in his book Life After Death: The Burden of Proof: “They don’t prove that the brain IS the mind any more than a footprint in the sand is the same as the foot.

 In the book, Proof of Heaven: A Neurosurgeon’s Journey into the Afterlife, Eben Alexander, M.D., a highly trained neurosurgeon for 25 years, tells how his brain was attacked by bacterial meningitis rendering him in a coma for a week.
 Because the disease damaged the entire surface of his neocortex, which houses much of our humanness, it perfectly mimicked the death of his brain.
 Despite the part of his brain responsible for thought and emotion not functioning according to scans, lab numbers, and neurological exams, Dr. Alexander existed in an “ultra real,” super physical state of consciousness.
 He journeyed beyond this world to what he calls the Realm of the Eathworm’s-Eye View, the Core, and the Gateway where he met and communicated with beings, including the Divine source of the universe itself, and went on, against all odds, to make a full recovery.

 Before undergoing his near death experience (NDE), Dr. Alexander was a scientific skeptic, who nodded politely when patients relayed similar experiences, unable to reconcile his medical neuroscientific knowledge with any spiritual belief.
 After his NDE,the neuroscientist in Dr. Alexander ran down the list which he knew his colleagues and he, in the old days, would have offered to explain away his NDE.
 Discounting all of them, he writes: